terraform-aviatrix-modules/terraform-aviatrix-azure-spoke/README.md

 key | default | value
 :---|:---|:---
-instance_size | Standard_B1ms | The size of the Aviatrix spoke gateways
+name | avx-<region>-spoke | Custom name for VNET and Gateway resources.
+Result will be avx-<name>-spoke. instance_size | Standard_B1ms | The size of the Aviatrix spoke gateways
 ha_gw | true | Set to false if you only want to deploy a single Aviatrix spoke gateway